Vabbajack-Sandvich/Machine-Set-Calculator/README.md

 which makes the total throughput equal the new input

+to check to see what i mean:

-if you set one machine to the output percent then multiplied its new parts per minute value by the number of machines
+set one machine to the output percent then multiply its new parts per minute value by the number of machines

 you would see it equals the new desired input / output value